magit/emacsql/README.md

 If the environment variable `MYSQL_DBNAME` is present then the unit tests will also be run with MySQL in the named database.
-Note that this is not an official MySQL variable, just something made up for Emacsql.
+Note that this is not an official MySQL variable, just something made up for EmacSQL.

 ### Creating a New Front-end

-Emacsql uses EIEIO so that interactions with a connection occur through generic functions.
+EmacSQL uses EIEIO so that interactions with a connection occur through generic functions.
 You need to define a new class that inherits from `emacsql-connection`.